Quotas for scholarship recipients: an efficient race-neutral alternative to affirmative action?: Discussion

 \subsection{Methodological Limitations}

 This section examines potential methodological criticisms of my empirical approach and discusses their validity.

 \paragraph{Control Variable Selection and Outcome Specification} Control variables were selected ex ante based on theoretical relevance to both outcomes and scholarship probability.
 While methods such as Double Machine Learning or LASSO would be preferable for variable selection, the data's high dimensionality - due to the use of raw administrative data - precluded their use.
 Importantly, controls were not chosen through data-driven trial and error, but rather based on \textit{a priori} theoretical justification, to prevent risks of \textit{p-hacking}.
 Moreover, some outcomes — such as academic “prestige” — are complex constructs that are difficult to measure.
-Standardized approaches, such as confirmatory factor analysis (CFA) based on multiple indicators (e.g., selectivity rates, average admission grades, graduate outcomes), could have been employed to more rigorously capture the underlying construct.
+In addition, the calculation of prestige differs slightly in 2020 due to the COVID-19 pandemic: continuous assessment grades have partially replaced final exam grades.
+This methodological change could theoretically create a small measurement error if certain programs had a very different level of prestige under the 2020 rules compared to what they would have been with traditional final exams.
+However, this possibility remains low given that the prestige of programs remains very stable from one year to the next (correlation of approximately 0.85), and this stability does not change between the 2018-2019 and 2019-2020 periods\footnote{Even assuming that there is indeed a systematic measurement bias linked to this change, it would not be enough to bias the results.
+For our estimates to be biased, students in the treatment group (compared to the counterfactual control group) would also have to enroll disproportionately in programs whose prestige was poorly evaluated in 2020.
+This additional condition makes bias unlikely and provides an additional methodological safeguard.}.
+To ensure complete methodological rigor, an ideal approach would utilize prestige measures unaffected by pandemic-related assessment changes.
+Standardized approaches, such as confirmatory factor analysis (CFA) based on multiple indicators (e.g., selectivity rates, average admission grades, graduate outcomes), could have been employed to capture the underlying construct more rigorously.
 However, a simpler, more interpretable outcome was preferred to enhance clarity and transparency.

 \paragraph{Plausibility of Assumptions} Most of the potential limitations due to assumptions were discussed in Section \ref{section:assumptions}.
 To summarize, the only robust effect (prestige of final enrollment) is measured on students in the general track.
 We saw in Section \ref{section:assumptions} that for this population, the compositional change, the risks of selective attrition, and the risks of violations of conditional parallel trends are minimal.
 We also saw that the treatment is well assigned at the individual level (or at least not at the school level) and that spillover effects induced by reweighting only slightly increase the measured effect.
 In terms of the effects on candidate behavior, we expected an overestimation due to negative spillovers, but we measured zero effects, so we do not have any particular difficulties.
 The assumption of weak monotonicity is more difficult to study.
 Still, simulations on APB 2016 suggest that quotas do not affect the extensive margin: no scholarship student who had not received any offers without quotas receives one thanks to the simulated quotas, and vice versa, which is fully compatible with the weak monotonicity hypothesis.
 In summary, for the only robust effect measured, the assumptions seem largely plausible and do not call into question the results obtained.